ryanraaum/rrmdstyle/README.md

 ---
 ```

-Almost all of the arguments for either `rmarkdown::pdf_document()` or `rmarkdown::html_document()` can be used, but I don't expect my students to use them.
+Almost all of the arguments for either `rmarkdown::pdf_document()` or `rmarkdown::html_document()` can be used as appropriate, but I don't expect my students to use them.
 (One main reason for this package was so I could have simple, clean YAML headers in my worksheet and assignment documents.)